 Since we are talking about kids' hands why not use some pan spray or baby lotion befor the fact?
 It seems to me the paint wouldn't stick to their hands and wouldn't harm the project since both are washable.

 Actually if you use a good quality fabric paint, even if it has dried, it should just peel off.
 I use Tulip fabric paints and whenever I get it on my skin, I have just peeled it off.
-Make sure that both they and the surface they are painting on is well protected though, since fabric paint on clothes and other fibres may only come off if you catch it while it is wet or at least, before the 24 hour curing period is past.

 I had wood stain on my hands and I used Citronella aka lamp fuel took it off after 3 washes! it does work!